What Christmas Means to Me

 My father was the first to leave us and his death inspired us to implement new traditions.
 Eventually, my mother-in-law and mother also died.
 To assuage our grief over lost loved ones, we have never again celebrated in exactly the same ways as when we were all together.
 Now I, BigBob, and my sister and brother-in-law have come to terms with the realization that we are “the old folks.”

 The Christmas photos tell the story and remind me that time definitely goes too fast.
-Before we knew it, the fun of buying and hiding toys, visiting Santa (thankfully, none of our pictures look like these), and trying to get four very busy boys to cooperate for a holiday photo shoot evolved into considering when finals end, what to buy the girlfriends, and discussions like this:
+Before we knew it, the fun of buying and hiding toys, visiting Santa, and trying to get four very busy boys to cooperate for a holiday photo shoot evolved into considering when finals end, what to buy the girlfriends, and discussions like this:

-BigBob and I “tied the knot” on December 7, specifically because I loved the Christmas season and had resolved long before I met him that if I married and if I married in a church, I wanted to do it at Christmas time so that the sanctuary would be decorated.
-Note “Noel” on the wall behind us in this clip:
+I was married on December 7, specifically because I loved the Christmas season and had resolved that if I married in a church, I wanted to do it at Christmas time so that the sanctuary would be decorated.

 What I didn’t foresee was how busy life would become either because of my own educational, professional and musical pursuits or the kids’ activities.
-So we usually don’t get around to celebrating our anniversary until after Christmas, but that’s all right because by then we’re on vacation and able to relax and enjoy ourselves.
+So we didn’t get around to celebrating our anniversary until after Christmas, but by then we were on vacation and able to relax and enjoy ourselves.

 Of course, Christmas time also means my birthday!
 Being born on December 21 has both advantages and disadvantages.
 Growing up, I was always disappointed because I never got to have a classroom party — we were always on Christmas vacation.
 And parties with my friends were always “iffy” propositions because of all the other activities.
 I learned to be flexible and graciously accept invitations to celebrate between Christmas and New Year’s.
 My parents, however, made sure that my birthday and Christmas were two distinct occasions, commemorating my birthday on the 21st no matter what else was happening.
 My mother did, however, always put my birthday presents under the Christmas tree but they stood out from the other packages because they were disguised in pink paper, rather than traditional Christmas wrapping.